larrygotto/portfolio/astromatch/README.md

 ## Project Description | Descrição do Projeto

-FutureMatch is a front-end clone of dating apps, like Tinder, implementing a simple API.
+AstroMatch is a front-end clone of dating apps, like Tinder, implementing a simple API.
 It is possible to like or dislike profiles fed by the API and check if if there was a match.
 I designed the entire app and extra functionalities like a notification bubble.
 Simple animation is implemented, more complex ones were in the pipeline but there was no time to conclude.

-O FutureMatch é um clone de front-end de aplicativos de relacionamento, como Tinder, implementando uma API simples.
+O AstroMatch é um clone de front-end de aplicativos de relacionamento, como Tinder, implementando uma API simples.
 Nele e possível curtir perfis alimentados pela API e verificar se esses perfis corresponderam à curtida ou não.
 Todo o design foi criado por mim, além de funcionalidades extras como um notification bubble.
 Animações simples foram implementadas, animações mais complexas estavam no pipeline mas não houve tempo hábil para conclusão.

 ## Technologies | Tecnologias